force11/website/docs/user-guide.md

     - highlight is edited (mouse roll over dialogue)
     - Ensure image URL has been changed
   - Sponsor info: That sponsor name has URL link in text
+  - Add logo and URL to the Global Sponsor Carousel

 END